elanatframework/Code_behind/doc/layout.md

 As you can see, the above result is obtained by calling the hello-world.aspx path.

+Note: The name value in ViewData is case sensitive.

 You can add other pages in the view section.

 Layout page (layout.aspx) (Razor syntax)